-5.6 Radioddity DB25-D radio controls 🗀
+5.5 Radioddity DB25-D radio controls

-5.6.1 Parts description & function applications
+5.5.1 Parts description & function applications

-No. Part Name Function description and applications 3 , 9 [৬] Power Press and hold it for more than 3 sec to turn the radio 1/ Switch on or off.
-2 P1 Programmable function key 1 3 P2 Programmable function key 2 4 P3 Programmable function key 3 5 [VOL/SQL] key Short press to set the volume of the VFO with the ' icon.
-In analog mode, long press to set the squelch level of the VFO with the ' icon.
-6 [TONE/T.SEL]- key In analog mode, short press and rotate it to select the signaling type of the VFO with the ' icon.
+No. Part Name Function description and applications 4.// [৬] Power Press and hold it for more than 3 sec to turn the radio 1// Switch on or off.
+2 P1 Programmable function key 1 3 P2 Programmable function key 2 4 P3 Programmable function key 3 5 [VOL/SQL] key Short press to set the volume of the VFO with the ' 6 [TONE/T.SEL]- key In analog mode, short press and rotate it to select the signaling type of the VFO with the ' icon.
 2) After selecting the signaling type, long press it to change the signaling code / frequency.
 TX/RX signaling code/frequency can be set.
-7 [B/E] key In Standby, short press to switch between VFO A and VFO B. The VFO with the 'incomplete icon is the main VFO for transmitting or menu set.
-For operating the VFO with the 'incomplete icon, in menu mode, short press to return to the previous level, and long press to exit menu mode.
-In Standby, long press to enter the Channel-Edit mode of the main VFO with the 'incomplete icon.
+7 [B/E] key In Standby, short press to switch between VFO A and VFO B. The VFO with the '-' icon is the main VFO for transmitting or menu set.
+For operating the VFO with the '-' icon, in menu mode, short press to return to the previous level, and long press to exit menu mode.
+In Standby, long press to enter the Channel-Edit mode of the main VFO with the '-' icon.
 8 LED indicator Used to indicate the RX/TX status, etc. 9 Speaker Used to receive audio from others 10 TFT display Display various working states, and combine with visual icons for easy use and operation 11 RJ45 (MIC) connection port Connect the original Speaker-Microphone to this port 12 [Menu]-key [OK]-key [Select]-key In standby, short press to access the menu of the main VFO with the ' icon In the current menu mode, short press to be [Menu]-key or [OK]-key for parameter selection and confirmation.
-13 ENC selection knob In standby, rotate the knob to operate and set frequency, channel, menu selection and parameters etc. of main VFO with '' icon.
+13 ENC selection knob In standby, rotate the knob to operate and set frequency, channel, menu selection and parameters etc. of main VFO with ' 'icon.